-Early Graduation Scholarships are available for students who graduate at least one full year early.
+Early Graduation Scholarships are available for high school students who graduate at least one full year early.
 These scholarships are equal to 35% of the Average Daily Attendance (ADA) for a given school year.
-This equates to roughly $1,500.00.
+This equates to roughly $1,800.

 Scholarships can be used at Idaho public post-secondary institutions.
 The awarded amount will double for students who graduate two years early and will triple for students who graduate three years early.
-If a student elects not to attend a college or university immediately after high school, they will have up to 28 months to utilize the scholarship before it expires.
+If a student elects not to attend a college or university immediately after high school, they will have to apply within two years of their high school graduation to utilize the scholarship before it expires.

 Deadlines for Portal Submission